-The Free Quantum GIS Training Manual by Linfiniti Consulting CC. is licensed under a Creative Commons Attribution 4.0 International.
-Based on a work at https://github.com/qgis/QGIS-Training-Manual.
-Permissions beyond the scope of this license may be available at https://github.com/qgis/QGIS-Training-Manual/blob/master/index.rst.
+The Free Quantum GIS Training Manual by Linfiniti Consulting CC. is based on an earlier version from Linfiniti and is licensed under a Creative Commons Attribution 4.0 International.
+Permissions beyond the scope of this license may be available at below.